-Last updated 8 August 2016
+Last updated 1 August 2018

-Under the Succession Act 1981 (Qld) (Succession Act), a person can make an application for maintenance from the estate of a deceased person if they are that deceased person’s spouse.
-Again, s 5AA of the Succession Act and s 32DA of the Acts Interpretation Act 1954 (Qld) make it clear that the definition of ‘spouse’ includes parties to a de facto couple and that the gender of the party is irrelevant.
+Furthermore, under the Succession Act, a person can make an application for maintenance from the estate of a deceased person if they are that deceased person’s spouse.
+Again, s 5AA of the Succession Act makes it clear that the definition of ‘spouse’ includes parties to a marriage, a de facto relationship or a civil partnership, and that the gender of the party is irrelevant.

 In Queensland, the Succession Act provides that a will is automatically revoked by the marriage of the testator (s 14(1)).
 However, a will that is stated to be made in contemplation of marriage generally is not revoked by the solemnisation of a marriage of the testator (s 14(3)(a)).